France investigates fashion retailers for concealing crimes against humanity in Xinjiang | ExBulletin

 The proceedings are linked to charges against China for its treatment of minority Muslim Uyghurs in the region, including the use of forced labor, the source said.

-The source told Reuters that Uniqlo France, a unit of Japanese Fast Retailing (9983.T), owner of Zara Inditex (ITX.MC), French SMCP (SMCP.PA) and Skechers (SKX.N) were doing the subject of the investigation, confirming a report from the French media site Mediapart.
+The source told Reuters that Uniqlo France, a unit of Japans Fast Retailing, Zara Inditex owner, Frances SMCP and Skechers were under investigation, confirming a report from French media site Mediapart.

 Inditex said it rejected the allegations of the legal complaint, adding that it had carried out rigorous traceability checks and would fully cooperate with the French investigation.